RIP4KOBE/SyntheticWasteGenerator/readme.md

 ### Single 3D Model DPS
 <!-- See [SDPS.md](./SDPS.md). -->
-We first introduce how to generate single 3D MSW modle via DPS in Houdini.
+We first introduce how to generate single 3D MSW model via DPS in Houdini.
 #### User Guide
-1. Select a 3D shape(usually in .obj format) from [ShapeNet](https://shapenet.org/).
+-  Select a 3D shape(usually in .obj format) from [ShapeNet](https://shapenet.org/).
    ![overview](docs/3D_shape_houdini.png)
-2. Build the Houdini network as shown below:
+-  Build the Houdini network as shown below:
    ![overview](docs/SDPS_network.png)
-3. Import the path of the selected 3D shape as the parameter of `file` node in the Houdini network, set the parameters of the other nodes properly.
+-  Import the path of the selected 3D shape as the parameter of `file` node in the Houdini network, set the parameters of the other nodes properly.
 Details of parameter settings for different nodes can be found [here](https://clumsy-angora-757.notion.site/DPS-e896c9b6e4b949e4960dbeca092cfff4).
 #### Run Demos
 To start the DPS process for a Single MSW Model, you just need to launch the Houdini simulation after completing the above steps.
 We select a coke can with a customized texture as an example:
    ![overview](docs/can_crushing_with_CUHK.gif)